Have you ever entered a long-term business arrangement under a business confidentiality agreement and found unclear responsibilities?

 This section specifies:

-Clear payment terms prevent disputes and ensure both parties have a shared understanding of financial expectations.
+Clear payment terms and a mutual commercial lease termination agreement prevent disputes and ensure both parties have a shared understanding of financial expectations.
 This is especially relevant when providing services through software licensing agreements or office space rental agreement, where costs can vary over time.

 Intellectual Property Rights